What is it exactly?

 Conservative Management

-A conservative treatment and physical therapy approach is exclusively considered in cases of mild disc herniation and when dealing with the early stages of IVDD.
-It is always used along with other medical and surgical options as it boosts the efficacy of the other treatments.
+A conservative treatment and physical therapy approach in exclusivity is only considered in cases of mild disc herniation and when dealing with the early stages of IVDD, but it is always used along with other medical and surgical options as it boosts the efficacy of the other treatments.
 Here are a few your Vet would suggest:

 Dogs with mild IVDD may benefit from strict rest and limited physical activity to allow the body to heal naturally and reduce the risk of further disc herniation.
 Strict crate rest and restrictions on high-impact movement are recommended.